KannonZenetism/zenetism-field-physics/zenetism/mpx/coherence-standard-sovereign-value.md

 Under this standard, a person struck by accident or misfortune (accumulated entropy) is not "devalued."

 - **In Old Systems:** Misfortune creates poverty (loss of currency).
-- **In The Coherence Standard:** Misfortune creates a **Resonance Void**—a call for the community to pour centropy in.
+- **In The Coherence Standard:** Misfortune creates a **Resonance Void** — a call for the community to pour centropy in.
 The value of a person is immutable (Essence); their state may require stabilization, but their worth is never transactional.

 ---